patternfly/patternfly/src/site/pages/accessibility-guide.md

       ```

+### Trapping Focus
+The recommended interaction pattern for the modal components like the Modal or Popover is to trap focus within the modal element of the component when it becomes visible.
+For keyboard-only users that use the Tab key to navigate the interface, this means that focus cannot be shifted outside of the modal when using the Tab key.
+Instead, when focus leaves the last focusable item, it should be placed on the first focusable item of the modal.
+For screen reader users, the other contents on the page should be hidden from the screen reader.

+The method we recommend <a href="#testing">based on the screen reader / browser combinations we use for testing</a> is to apply `aria-hidden="true"` to the parent wrapping element of the page contents.
+Note that the modal element of the component must not be a descendent of this element with aria-hidden="true" and should be included as a sibling to this element.

 ## Testing
 Many accessibility issues can be found by doing a few simple checks:
 1. Use an accessibility audit tool to check for violations.
 If you are using PatternFly in your project, we recommend using [aXe: The Accessibility Engine](https://www.deque.com/axe/) to check for accessibility violations.
 If you are contributing to PatternFly, refer to our [README.md](https://github.com/patternfly/patternfly-next/blob/master/README.md#testing-for-accessibility) on how to run this tool.